zaynetro/zaynetro.com/content/post/how-to-build-e2ee-local-first-app/index.md

 author = "Roman Zaynetdinov"
 date = 2023-02-03T12:00:00+03:00
-title = "How to almost build an E2EE local-first app" draft = false
+title = "How to almost build an E2EE local-first app" description = "A few years back I started asking myself questions: Where do I want my files to be stored?
+Will I be able to access my files in 10 years time?
+Seeing all these challenges I have decided to try to build a mobile-first application that will be end-to-end encrypted, support offline editing and have an easy sharing capabilities." draft = false

 [extra]